bjg/2019-tudublin-cmpu4023/worksheets/1-rest-sql-orm/README.md

 ### Part 1: Massive endpoints

+For this part, several rest endpoints were implemented.
+Example output from these can be found in [massive/endpoints-curl-output.txt](massive/endpoints-curl-output.txt).

 ### Part 2: Query string and SQL injection

+The products endpoint was updated to allow for searching using a query string.
+By poorly implementing it such that the query string is placed directly into the sql query, an sql injection attack can be performed on it.
+This endpoint can be found at /products-injection.

+The URL I used to perform this attack is: http://localhost:3000/products-inject?name=Book%27;delete%20from%20purchase_items%20where%20id=3;--

+Full output from this can be found in [massive/sql-injection.txt](massive/sql-injection.txt).

 ### Part 3: Protecting against SQL injection

+I implemented two separate endpoints showing strategies to avoid this attack.

+/products uses a parameterised query.

+/products-function uses an SQL function.

+The output from these can also be found in [massive/sql-injection.txt](massive/sql-injection.txt).

 ## Section 2: Sequelize